Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Making meaningful connections can lead to the possibility of new opportunities in your job or advancements in your current job.
-Establishing strong networks shouldn’t only target senior employees, but also former and present colleagues, as well as attendance at industry-related conferences and other events.
+Creating meaningful relationships can lead to new job opportunities and advancements in your current position.
+Building strong networks should not solely focus on senior employees but also peers and former colleagues, as well as attendance at industry gatherings and events.

 - Participate in resource groups for employees.